 While I really enjoy writing reviews, the one piece that means the most to me is How Board Games Helped Me Grieve.
 Board games are so much more than just a way to pass time and I really appreciate that we explore those different topics here at Meeple Mountain.

-When I'm not playing board games I work to protect the environment from chemicals by day and creating vegan recipes by night.
+When I'm not playing board games I work to protect the environment from chemicals by day and create vegan recipes by night.
 If you're at all curious about my recipes, you can check out my blog The Salami Flashback.

 Put food on someone else's table for a chance to win some new games for yours by participating in our Board Game Raffle for Food Security.